yaal-coop/canaille/doc/tutorial/install.rst

 - `postgresql` provides the dependencies to enable the PostgreSQL backend;
 - `mysql` provides the dependencies to enable the MySQL backend;
 - `sentry` provides sentry integration to watch Canaille exceptions;
+- `otp` provides the dependencies to enable one-time password authentication;
+- `sms` provides the dependencies to enable sms sending;
 - `all` provides all the extras above.

 They can be installed with: